bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

 date: 2015-08-27
 teaser: >
-    Professional kitchens hum by practicing mise en place, ordering everything carefully and keeping this clean.
+    Professional kitchens hum by practicing mise en place, ordering everything carefully and keeping the kitchen clean.
 You can do the same in a distributed software project by taking care with how patches are created and merged in.
 ---

 This post is a note to self and an explanation for present and future